smallo/home-temperature/README.md

 Note:
 * sudo it's required by RPi.GPIO

-*Development environment* (uses mocks for temperature reader and GPIO): python manage.py runserver --setting=home_temperature.settings_dev
+*Development environment* (sqlite instead of MySQL and uses mocks for temperature reader and GPIO):
+`python manage.py runserver --setting=home_temperature.settings_dev`

+Or if you want to listen to all network interfaces:
+`python manage.py runserver 0.0.0.0:8000 --setting=home_temperature.settings_dev`

 Boot scripts